stephanie-castelblanco/stephanie-castelblanco.github.io/projects/JapanTrip.md

 Observing Japanese society's commitment to harmony and order, adapting to social norms, and encountering cultural quirks contributed to a profound understanding of daily life.
 Recognizing the vibrancy of subcultures in districts like Harajuku highlighted Japan's dynamic societal expressions.

-Implications and Recommendations:
-For future travelers interested in Japan, the project recommends thorough research and preparation, flexibility, and an open-minded approach.
-Recognizing Japan's rich culture, embracing local norms, and appreciating the high-quality service infrastructure contribute to a fulfilling and memorable exploration.
-Travelers are encouraged to enjoy the journey, document experiences, and share stories, fostering a deeper connection with this captivating country.

 List of places to visit:
 This project was a success in achieving its objectives and fulfilling its purpose.
 It provided an enriching and diverse experience of Japan and a deeper understanding of its culture and history.
-This project also revealed some of the similarities and differences among the three cities:
+This project also revealed some of the similarities and differences among the three cities.

 Tokyo: The capital and the largest city of Japan, Tokyo is a metropolis that combines the old and the new, the traditional and the modern, the east and the west.
 It offers endless possibilities and opportunities for visitors, as well as challenges and surprises.

-Here are some popular things that I did as a tourist in Tokyo:
 1. Visit Shibuya Crossing:
 •	Experience the iconic Shibuya Crossing, one of the busiest pedestrian crossings in the world.
 •	Explore the vibrant Shibuya district with its trendy shops, cafes, and entertainment options.